 Wearing compression on a regular basis can improve stagnant blood flow and encourage lymphatic drainage in the muscles.
 Aside from injuries or medical issues, compression apparel can also improve athletes' competitive performance by reducing lactic acid build-up in the arms and legs, and speed up recovery time after a high-impact workout or intense game.
-Even if your not involved in heavy activities such as hiking, running, snowboarding, weight lifting, or playing sports, compression apparels are great for idle work like when traveling, sitting at a desk, or standing all day - such is the life of your everyday businessman, doctor, nurse, retail worker, or if you're pregnant.
+Even if you're not involved in heavy activities such as hiking, running, snowboarding, weight lifting, or playing sports, compression apparel are great for idle work like when traveling, sitting at a desk, or standing all day - such is the life of your everyday businessman, doctor, nurse, retail worker, or if you're pregnant.
 It is considered a conservative method for treating disorders such as Chronic Venous Insufficiency (CVI), lymphedema, Post-Thrombotic Syndrome (PTS) and prevent blood clots from forming in the lower extremities.

 Although compression apparel can't eliminate varicose veins completely, it can help alleviate the discomfort and pain related to the underlying vein disease.
 If you've experienced this issue before, you may also feel the sensation that your legs have become lighter from the reduced stress as a result of wearing compression sleeves or socks.
-It encourages blood flow back up to the heart due to graduated compression which means more pressure is applied on the ankle and foot, decreasing as you go up the leg.
+It encourages blood flow back up to the heart due to graduated compression which means more pressure is applied to the ankle and foot, decreasing as you go up the leg.
 Another benefit of leg compression is its affordability and convenience; if you don't have the time or money to spend on expensive massages or medical procedures, compression apparel may be your best solution.
 It not only stops the deterioration of varicose veins, it minimizes bruising and prevents blood clots from forming, especially after surgery, and even adds the benefits of leg warmers.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.